 Don’t Drink (Kind Of)

 Actually do drink, water that is, lots and lots of water.
 Ask for water on your flight instead of coffee, tea, alcohol, or any sugary drink (pop/soda, juice).
 Water will keep you hydrated (because the air inside the plane is very dry), it’ll help you feel better on your flight, and if you want to avoid jet lag drinking water will help as well.
 On my long transatlantic flights to Madrid and from Frankfurt back home I stuck with water pretty much exclusively.
 On a shorter flight, a glass of alcohol can be a nice treat (especially if the alcohol is free – as I found out that it was on the short haul flights in Europe that I took).
 Just remember with alcohol 1 glass in the sky is like 2 on the ground.
-Pace yourself…no need to get stupid drink on a flight.
+Pace yourself…no need to get stupid drunk on a flight.

 Wear Compression Socks